Isometric rigidity of the Wasserstein space $\mathcal{W}_1(\mathbf{G})$ over Carnot groups: Introduction: motivation and main results

-An important feature of $p$-Wasserstein spaces is that the underlying space $X$ embeds isometrically into $\mathcal{W}_p(X)$, and similarly, the isometry group $\isom(X)$ of the underlying space $X$ embeds into $\isom\big(\mathcal{W}_p(X)\big)$ by push-forward of measures by isometries.
-In many cases, it is known that this embedding is surjective, i.e., $\isom(X)$ and $\isom\big(\mathcal{W}_p(X)\big)$ are isomorphic.
-In such a case we call the Wasserstein space isometrically rigid.
-The value of $p$ can play a distinctive role here.
-Similarly to $L^p$ spaces, the $p=1$ and $p>1$ cases are essentially different, and the structure of $1$-Wasserstein spaces is more flexible than the structure of $p$-Wasserstein spaces if $p>1$.
-For example, in \cite{GTV1} it has been shown that $\mathcal{W}_p([0,1])$ is isometrically rigid if and only if $p\neq1$.
 In our recent manuscript \cite{BTV}, we studied isometries and isometric embeddings of $\Wphn$, the $p$-Wasserstein space over the Heisenberg group endowed with the Heisenberg-Korányi distance.
 We found that $\Wphn$ is isometrically rigid if $p>1$.
 Our method was based on a description of complete geodesics and geodesic rays (isometric embeddings of $\mathbb{R}$ and $\mathbb{R_+}$ into $\Wphn$), which is not available if $p=1$.
 Our aim is to overcome this difficulty and find a method that can be applied not only in the case of the Heisenberg group but to a much larger class of spaces.
 The main result of this paper is the following.